foldda/snappable/README.md

 See **[SnapFusion](https://foldda.com/snapfusion/)** for a ready-to-use runtime to start assembling components into an application, or the [demos above](#demo-portable-components-across-runtimes) for a walkthrough of the process.

-### Runtime developers

-Create a specialised environment for hosting and composing portable components while exposing the same standard Snappable connection.

-- **Reuse portable components:** Host compatible compiled components without requiring runtime-specific versions or recompilation.
-- **Differentiate the runtime:** Provide a distinctive user interface, topology, or execution model while retaining component compatibility.
-- **Avoid domain-model coupling:** Exchange RDA containers without adopting or interpreting each component's internal object model.
-- **Support varied applications:** Implement anything from a single embedded component plug to a linear pipeline or visual hierarchy.

-See **[Implementing the Snappable Runtime API](docs/Implementing-the-Runtime-API.md)** for runtime-hosting guidance and the Component Developer Kit reference implementation.

 ## Get Involved